 Factors Affecting SWIFT Payment Speed

-The Society for Worldwide Interbank Financial Telecommunication or SWIFT facilitates a vast network of global financial transactions, with speed being a critical component for businesses and individuals alike.
+The Society for Worldwide Interbank Financial Telecommunication, or SWIFT, facilitates a vast network of global financial transactions, and speed is a critical component for businesses and individuals alike.

 Accelerators of SWIFT Payments